3 Ways to Enhance Execution through Culture

 While walking through our Execution Essentials workshop, where we assist organizations on the cultural aspects of execution, their barrier to execution success became evident.
 They have developed great strategies but are struggling to create a culture that enhances their execution.
 As concerns were raised throughout the session, I shared three practical ways to impact culture.
 By coincidence, these tips happen to align directly to the top reasons employees resist change presented by Strategy&.
 I have shared these same cultural changes with other organizations across multiple industries to help combat common missteps with execution, and believe these can be implemented in any organization to help execute more effectively.

-A simple cultural change to combat the “important” being only defined as “urgent” is to make strategy one of their key priorities through increased visibility and direct communication.
-This will increase the relative importance and excitement around strategy, reducing the change fatigue.
+A simple cultural change to combat the “important” is only defined as “urgent” is to make strategy one of their key priorities through increased visibility and direct communication.
+This will increase the relative importance and excitement around strategy, reducing change fatigue.

 For our client last week, this was achieved by creating custom dashboards to display key initiatives and insights into organizational goals for employees to view.
 It’s now much easier for employees to align to-do lists under one of a few very important organizational objectives.
 With a better understanding of the company’s goals overall, they have a better perspective on which tasks are the most impactful.